githmin/Project-Weather-App/README.md

 Vanilla JS, CSS & HTML was used to develop this Project and I have also used webpack on this project.

+NOTE :  Responsive design was not in mind while designing this.

 ## Demo 🔗